NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/black-ash.md

 subvalue: "gp"
 invest:
 usage: "held in one hand"
+activate: "Cast a Spell"
 license: "ORC"
 identify:
-description: "**Activate** Cast a Spell  * * *  On certain rare occasions, when a particularly despoiled tree or a powerful demonic fungal infestation (such as a Jeharlu Spore) is destroyed, the grimy black ash that remains behind functions as a catalyst called black ash.
-A [[Spells/Wall of Thorns|Wall of Thorns]] empowered with this catalyst gains the fungus trait and appears diseased and toxic, with greasy filaments of dripping fungus growing through its vines.
-A creature damaged by this wall's thorns takes an additional 1d6 persistent poison."
+description: "On certain rare occasions, when a particularly despoiled tree or a powerful demonic fungal infestation (such as a Jeharlu Spore) is destroyed, the grimy black ash that remains behind functions as a catalyst called black ash.
+A [[Wall of Thorns]] empowered with this catalyst gains the fungus trait and appears diseased and toxic, with greasy filaments of dripping fungus growing through its vines.
+A creature damaged by this wall's thorns takes an additional `dice: 1d6` 1d6 persistent poison."
 powerTitle1:
 actionEconomy1:
 type1: